Cytokine analysis - ELISA / CBA

 - Monitoring of cumulative cytokine production throughout the culture period

 Performing ELISAs is an efficient method to test many samples in different dilutions in one experiment.
 If, however, you are more interested in measuring various cytokines simultaneously in a small sample volume, the Cytometric Bead Array (CBA) may be more suitable.
 The CBA is flow cytometry-based, which conveniently allows multiplexing.
 Alternatively, we also offer secreted protein detection via Luminex for detection of up to 500 different proteins.

 Effect of differently induced tolerogenic dendritic cells (DCs) on CD4+ T cell activation

 Different types of tolerogenic DCs (matured with indicated compounds) and monocyte-derived DCs (moDCs) were cultured at a 1:10 ratio with allogeneic naive CD4+ T cells.
 IL-10, IL-13 and IFN-γ production was determined by ELISA of the culture supernatant at day 6.
 The cultures were performed in duplicate and mean ± SEM of 5 independent experiments is shown.

 Assessing the effect of a compound on a broad panel of cytokines produced by immune cells via a whole blood assay

-Whole blood from healthy donors (n=3) was cultured together with potentially immunostimulatory compounds for 6 hours.
+PBMCs isolated from healthy donor whole blood (n=3) was cultured together with potentially immunostimulatory compounds for 6 hours.
 Serum was collected and cytokine production was assessed by CBA.
 Graphs show triplicate results from 1 representative donor.